lindawangg/COVID-Net/docs/COVIDx.md

 # COVIDx Dataset
-**Update 03/19/2021:Released new datasets with over 16,352 CXR images from a multinational cohort of 14,979 patients from at least 51 countries.
-The dataset contains over 2,300 positive COVID-19 images from 1,328 patients.
+**Update 03/19/2021:Released new datasets with over 16,000 CXR images from a multinational cohort of 15,100 patients from at least 51 countries.
+Both datasets contains over 2,300 positive COVID-19 images from 1,500 patients.
 The COVIDx V8A dataset is for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V8B dataset is for COVID-19 positive/negative detection.**\
 **Update 01/28/2021:Released new datasets with over 15600 CXR images and over 1700 positive COVID-19 images.
 The COVIDx V7A dataset is for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V7B dataset is for COVID-19 positive/negative detection.**\
 **Update 01/05/2021: Released new dataset for binary classification (COVID-19 positive or COVID-19 negative).
 Train dataset contains 517 positive and 13794 negative samples.
 Test dataset contains 100 positive and 100 negative samples.**\
 **Update 10/30/2020: Released new dataset containing 517 COVID-19 train samples.
 Test dataset remains the same for consistency.**\